Spiffical/ChatTNG/README.md

 ### Dialog Processing
 1. **Dialog Extraction**: The system extracts dialog from episodes by matching script text with subtitle timings (see `src/extraction/dialog_matcher.py`).
-2. **Vector Database**: Dialogs are stored in ChromaDB with OpenAI embeddings, enabling semantic search capabilities.
+2. **Vector Database**: Dialogs are stored in ChromaDB with Gemini embeddings, enabling semantic search capabilities.
 3. **Character Detection**: The system automatically detects which character should respond based on context and conversation flow.

 ### Conversation Flow
 1. When you input text, the system:
    - Detects if a specific character should respond
-   - Generates a contextually appropriate response using GPT-4
+   - Generates a contextually appropriate response using Gemini
    - Searches the vector database for similar actual show dialog
    - Selects the best matching dialog and plays the corresponding video clip

 ### Technical Components
-- **Semantic Search**: Uses OpenAI's text-embedding-3-small model for creating and matching dialog embeddings
+- **Semantic Search**: Uses Google's Gemini embedding model for creating and matching dialog embeddings
 - **Context Management**: Maintains conversation history for more coherent exchanges
 - **Character Consistency**: Filters responses based on character-specific dialog patterns
 - **Dialog Deduplication**: Prevents repetition by tracking used dialogs